Memorable Manitobans: Edward Lancaster Drewry (1851-1940)

 Born at London, England on 6 February 1851, son of Edward Drewry (1829-1926) and Caroline Starkey (1823-1860), brother of Frederick William Drewry and half-brother of George Drewry, he moved with his parents to St. Paul, Minnesota in 1860, where he was educated.
 He commenced a life-long career in the brewing industry.
 He brought his family to Pembina, North Dakota in 1875, then settled in Winnipeg in May 1877.
 He took over the Herchmer and Batkin Brewery, which was idle, and operated it until he sold out in 1924.
 Along with the brewery he assumed possession of the home connected with it, Redwood, which had been built in 1857 by William Inkster.
 He served as chairman of the Western board of the Union Bank of Canada; president of the Garton Pedigree Seed Company.

 He was a member of Winnipeg City Council from 1883 to 1884, and advocated the introduction of street lighting and fire alarms.
-He later served as Conservative member of legislature for North Winnipeg from 1886 to 1889, and as the first chairman of the Parks Board from 1894 to 1899.
+He was elected as Conservative member of the legislature for North Winnipeg in 1886, serving until 1889, and as the first chairman of the Parks Board from 1894 to 1899.
 He served as President of the Winnipeg Board of Trade in 1900.
 For forty years he was a member of the board of the Winnipeg General Hospital, and he was one of the founders of Rupert’s Land Ladies’ College.